No. 19 DACC rallies to beat Parkland

 Up next for DACC is home conference contest against the John Wood Community College Trail Blazers, who are 12-8 overall.

+“John Wood is John Wood.
+They are tough and they are going to shoot the ball good and execute their offensive sets to a T,” Gouard said.
+It is going to be another fight and we have to be ready to go to the battlefield for 40 minutes.”

-Tipoff for Saturday's contest at the Mary Miller Center is set for 3 p.m.
+Tipoff for today’s contest at the Mary Miller Center is set for 3 p.m.

 Commented